maulafaza/Coding-Standards/wp/coding-style-guide/README.md

 You're free to choose the variation.
 But in terms of how many spaces (or tabs) constitutes indentation, it's **more important to be consistent** throughout your code than to use any specific tab stop value.

+Variations:

-#### Variation 1: *Tab for indentation, tab for alignment*
+1. **Tab for indentation, tab for alignment**
   Pros:

   - You save a lot of bytes.

   Cons:

   - A tab could be a different number of columns depending on your environment/ editor, but a space is always one column.

-#### Variation 2: *Space for indentation, space for alignment*
+2. **Space for indentation, space for alignment**

   Pros:
   - Your codes become neat in whatever environment/ editor.
 So, team-interchange should not be a problem.

-Cons:

   - This will increase the bytes of your file.

-#### Variation 3: *Tab for indentation, space for alignment*
+3. **Tab for indentation, space for alignment**

   Pros:
   - Balance between bytes-saving & code cleanness.

   Cons:
   - (tobe defined)

 ## 2. Variable Naming

 > status: **requirement**

-Most of team use underscore (`_`) for variable naming as used in WordPress & CodeIgniter.
+Most of team use underscore (`_`) for variable naming.

 ## 3. Namespacing